apdevelop/digital-thermometer-ds2480b-ds18b20/README.md

 `DigitalThermometer.ConsoleApp.exe COM5`

 ### Known issues and limitations
 * Demo application with UI runs on Windows only, due to WPF.
-Console application uses .NET Core 2.1 and was tested on Raspberry PI / Raspbian OS.
+Console application uses .NET Core 2.1 and was tested on Raspberry PI (Raspberry Pi OS Lite).

 ### Building .NET Core console application